vkkb/vkkb.github.io/index.md

 ---
 layout: page
 excerpt: "About Me..."
+title: "Current Interests and Projects"
 ---

-## Current Interests and Projects:

 - Master Thesis
   - Currently working on the investigation of tail dependence (finance) with Bayesian statistics